V-CECE: Visual Counterfactual Explanations via Conceptual Edits: Conclusion

 \section{Conclusion}

 In this work, we present the V-CECE framework which aims to explore the explanatory gap between classifiers and humans driven by semantics.
 We prove that when employing LVLMs as classifiers we achieve a compatible semantic comprehension with humans, whereas that does not hold for favorable CNN or ViT classifiers utilized in prior literature.
-Our black-box framework is able to incorporate any classifier for explanation without any training, providing human-level and discrete CEs, the classifier's degree of semantic understanding and general classification biases.
+Our black-box framework is able to incorporate any classifier for explanation without any training, providing human-level and discrete CEs, the classifier's degree of semantic understanding, and general classification biases.
+We hope this work proposes a new frontier for explainability analysis, where semantic coherence for artificial intelligence models is at the forefront.